AI in the boardroom: From pilot to priority

 One of the top risks respondents see for 2026 is “digital disruption, including AI.”
 For 44% of those surveyed, it ranks among the five most significant risks facing their organization.
 It follows talent shortages (66%), cyber- and data security, and changing regulations (both 60%).

 Yet AI is primarily viewed as an opportunity.
 Nearly half of surveyed C-level executives (48%) believe the grass is greener on the other side.
-For them, AI-driven financial analysis is the technology most likely to improve efficiency within the finance function.
+For them, AI-driven financial analysis is the technology most likely to improve efficiency within the Finance function.
 Its relevance increases as respondents become more data-savvy.

 While 42% of CEOs share this view, the figure rises to 58% of CFOs, 67% of CIOs, and 71% of CDOs.
 In companies where AI is the top technological priority, 78% of respondents believe AI will boost efficiency.